This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 We all hope for a white Christmas.
 The snow gathered outside can make even the most stoic of us swoon in joy.
 This arrangement takes inspiration from a snowed-in Christmas feel by going all white with minor hints of color.
 By adding a few ferns and a pop of color, they highlight the other dishes present on the table.
 It’s a win-win situation, you get compliments for both your cooking and your decoration skills.

 Do not have the time but still wish to impress everyone?
 Try these votives which can be made in five minutes flat, and look like a million bucks.
 With some glass jars, green vegetation, and table candles, you can make these beautiful centerpieces, without much effort.

 Santa hats are a staple in any winter holiday decorations.
 They are easy to find, often lying around the house all year round.
 Make these little topiaries from the hats to act as your centerpieces of the dinner.
 Of nothing, they’ll earn a good laugh from Santa when he comes down for a visit.

 Use silver bells to highlight your candles and provide them with some support so that they don’t fall down with a bit of jostling around.
 They can be paired with the traditional vines and laid together to form a beautiful centerpiece.
 Minimalistic and functional at the same time, these bells are truly the prettiest of all decorations.
 Jingle bells all the way.

 8. Berries and Vines Centerpiece

-For a modern look, pair together the basics of Christmas decoration in a deconstructed fashion.
-Place some leaves, berries and pillar candles together as a runner down the center of the table.
-For an added kick, use scented candles instead of pillar candles, and you’ll have a room that smells a s heavenly as it looks
+For a modern look, pair together the basics of Christmas decorations in a deconstructed fashion.
+Place some leaves, berries, and pillar candles together as a runner down the center of the table.
+For an added kick, use scented candles instead of pillar candles, and you’ll have a room that smells as heavenly as it looks

 9. Mercury Glass Tablescape